Louis Faidherbe: Early life

 Faidherbe was born into a lower-middle-class family in Lille.
-He was the fifth child of Louis César Joseph Faidherde, a hosier, and his wife, Sophie Monnier.
+He was the fifth child of Louis César Joseph Faidherde, a hosier who had volunteered as a Republican in the revolutionary war, and his wife, Sophie Monnier.
 His father died in 1826 when he was seven and he was brought up by his mother.
-He received his military education at the École Polytechnique and then at the École d'Application in Metz.
+In primary school, he displayed a talent for drawing and mathematics.
+He was a hard-working student and later received his military education at the École Polytechnique and then at the École d'application de l'artillerie in Metz.
 From 1843 to 1847 he served in Algeria, then for one year in Guadeloupe, and again from 1849 to 1852 in Algeria.

 West Africa

 In 1852 he was transferred to Senegal as sub-director of engineers, and in 1854 was promoted chef de bataillon and appointed governor of the colony on December 16.
 He held this post with one brief interval (1861–1863) until July 1865.

 The work he accomplished in French West Africa constitutes his most enduring legacy.
 At that time France possessed in Senegal little else than the town of Saint-Louis and a strip of coast.
+Furthermore, its position there was precarious - in Saint-Louis for example the French were forced to pay tribute to the Moors.
 Explorers had, however, made known the riches and possibilities of the Niger regions, and Faidherbe formed the design of adding those countries to the French dominions.
 He even dreamed of creating a French African empire stretching from Senegal to the Red Sea.